Operation Wanted: get your pet desexed this winter and save!

 Dr Oke said desexing can also improve the overall health and temperament of your animal.

-Dr Oke reassured pet owners that a pet’s ‘normal’ behaviour will remain unaffected following desexing, but it can commonly reduce behaviour problems such as roaming, aggression, mounting and spraying in males.
-In females, it eliminates heat cycles and mating behaviour.
+“Desexed animals generally live a longer, happier life.
+A pet’s ‘normal’ behaviour will remain unaffected following desexing, but it can commonly reduce behaviour problems such as roaming, aggression, mounting and spraying in males.
+In females, it eliminates heat cycles and mating behaviour.”

 Operation Wanted was started by RSPCA Queensland ten years ago, with an estimated 200,00 animals desexed in Queensland since 2014 as part of the campaign.